 Nature of Concern / disclosure

-ease give details of the cor as there: ncern/disclosure, including where you were, what the young person said, what you said, what you saw and who else
+Please give details of the concern/disclosur re, what the young p person said, what

+you said, what you saw and who else was the nere:

-/as there an injury?
-Yes / No o Did you see it?
+Was there an injury?
+Yes / No Did you see it?
 Yes / No

-escribe the injury:
+Describe the injury:

-ames of any other people v who were there / witnesses:
+Names of any other people who were the here / witnesses:

-/ho are you passing this inf ormation to?
+Who are you passing this information to o?

+News Data T :

-ame: Position: Date: Time:
+Name: F Position: Date: Time:

-our signature: Date:
+Your signature: Date:

-Action taken by safeguarding officer:
+Action taken by safeguarding o fficer:

+Safeguarding officer signature: Date:

+Suregularung officer signature.
+Date.

-Action taken by Lead safeguarding officer at Stockport County Academy:
+Action taken by Lead safeguard ing officer at t he Trafford Co llege Group:

-Lead safeguarding officer signature: Date
+Lead safeguarding officer signat ure: Date:

+Referral made to?

-Referral made to ...?
-Local Authority Police / LADO Parent/Carer the FA Service (please state:)
+Local Authority Police / LADO Parent/Carer The FA Service (please state:)

-Parent Carer informed ...?
-Yes / No (if no state reason:)
+Local Authority Police / LADO Parent/Carer informed?
+Yes